levizimmerman/fe3-assessment-3/readme.md

   return dataPerDay;
 };
 ```
-First level [key][u_d3_key] is unique, using the date string as ID.
+All entries will be on the same level.
+Every entry is identified by its date, which is transformed to a locale date string.
+Using the [key][u_d3_key] function of D3 we can use the locale date string as key for each entry.
 Then within the [rollup][u_d3_rollup] function the total sum of all values combined per day is returned.
 The [entries][u_d3_entries] function passes the data to the [nest][u_d3_nest] function.

 #### Sleep Analysis (SleepCycle)
 It is a bit more complex to transform the SleepCycle data type.
 People tend to sleep before the new day begin, meaning sleeping before 00.00h and waking up the next day.
-So merging data per day requires a certain detection hours I could fall asleep and hours I could wake up.
+So merging data per day requires a certain detection of hours I could fall asleep and hours I could wake up.
 The code to do that looks as follows (comments explain the code):
 ```javascript
 /*
  * Returns sleep cycle data merged per day